SAP-samples/teched2022-IN261/README.md

 ![Pic 1](/./images/IN261-1.png)

-"I want my S/4HANA act as a teamplayer"

 ## Description

 Build an end-to-end integration scenario and gain hands-on experience with SAP's event brokers, namely the SAP Event Mesh capability and SAP Integration Suite, advanced event mesh.